simonspa/corryvreckan/src/modules/DataDump/README.md

 **Status**: Functional

 #### Description
-This algorithm reads in raw data files with extension `-1.dat`, and outputs the pixel data in hexidecimal in an output file called `outputHexDump.dat`.
+This module reads in raw data files with extension `-1.dat`, and outputs the pixel data in hexidecimal in an output file called `outputHexDump.dat`.

 #### Parameters
 * `DeviceToDumpData`: The name of the device data is to be read from.